brisbanemakerspace/bms-wiki/policies/teams.md

 Teams are how BMS Inc. manages its limited volunteer resources.
 Teams are designed to be as lightweight as possible and give each team the freedom to decide what they want to achieve and how they should operate.
 This is a *very* difficult problem to tackle, and it's important to read the historical footnotes to understand why we run this way.

 ## Team requirements
-The minimum requirements to run a team is as follows:
+The minimum requirements to run a team are as follows:
 * a team name
 * at least two team members
 * a team leader (as elected by the team from time to time)